Simple-Web-Project/SimpleerTube/README.md

 It is strongly disrecommended to run the production using this command.
 Instead, please refer to the [Quart deployment docs](https://pgjones.gitlab.io/quart/tutorials/deployment.html).

+## TODO-Tracker

+We have our TODO-Tracker hosted on todo.sr.ht: [SimpleerTube](https://todo.sr.ht/~metalune/SimpleerTube)

 ## License

 This software is distributed under the AGPLv3 license.
 You can find a copy in the [LICENSE](LICENSE) file.